App version: 0.1.0

 • Online business loans: Online lenders offer similar loan options as a traditional bank, but typically have a faster approval process and may offer more options for people with lower credit scores.

 • Merchant cash advance: Allows small businesses (“merchants”) to get a cash advance for business expenses in return for a portion of their future sales or receivables.
-This may be financing to consider if bad credit business loans are not an option.

 • Invoice factoring: Sell your invoices to a factoring company who is then responsible for collecting payment from your customers.